An amount of money spent on a method on a daily or monthly basis.

 Website analytics are provided as a useful tool to determine how users engage with a website and how they result in leads.
 The analytics data also ...

-The marketing ROI is the financial return of each sale versus the cost of acquiring the sale.
-Newlytics breaks this down according to method and al...
+The cost per sale is the marketing expenditure required to acquire each sale.
+Newlytics breaks this down according to method and also provides a co...